calimero-project/calimero-server/README.md

 * TP-UART (serial connections)

 ### Configuration
-* XML configuration for startup
+* XML server configuration for startup
-* KNX Interface Object Server during runtime, e.g., Device object, KNXnet/IP parameter object, cEMI server object, Group object table object
+* KNX Interface Object Server during runtime, offering interface objects, e.g., Device Object, KNXnet/IP Parameter Object, cEMI Server Object, Group-Object Table Object

 How-to & Examples
 -----------------

-The server provides a `Launcher`, together with a server configuration template `server-config.xml` (in the folder `resources`) to start the KNXnet/IP server.
-The launcher expects a URI or file name pointing to a server configuration.
+The server provides a `Launcher`, together with a server configuration template `server-config.xml` (the server configuration, located in the folder `resources`) to start the KNXnet/IP server.
+The launcher expects a URI or file name pointing to the XML server configuration.
 Alternatively, one can also run the KNXnet/IP server and gateway directly in Java code; see the implementation in `Launcher.java` as a guide.

 First, make sure Java is installed correctly, and all required `jar` packages are available (`calimero-core`, `calimero-device`, `slf4j`).
 With the following command, the server should print a message that it expects a configuration file and quit: